AAA Editor Notes

 Lang Pioneer Village Museum, 10 km (6 mi.) e. on Hwy.
 7, then 6 km (4 mi.) s. on CR 34 (Heritage Line), following signs, is a re-created pioneer village with more than 20 restored 19th-century buildings.
 The complex on the Indian River recalls the early settlement days of the area and includes log houses, a general store, print and carpenter shops, a hotel, blacksmith shop, tinsmith shop and school.

 Costumed interpreters demonstrate such period tasks as baking and weaving, and the Lang Grist Mill has been operating since 1846.
 A museum/visitor center is on the grounds, which also feature herb and vegetable gardens and farm animals.
-Special events held throughout the year include corn roastings, cider making, harvest Thanksgiving and heritage Christmas.
-Special days feature folk groups, dancers, musicians and craftspersons.
+Special events held throughout the year include corn roastings, cider making, harvest festivals and heritage Christmas.
+Special days feature wagon rides, musicians and craftspersons.